magnet-cl/django-project-template-old/README.md

 # django-project-template

 A template for a Django project.
-It's simply project that was created with django 1.6.2 project with a lot of tweaks, usually things that we, at Magnet.cl do in all projects.
+It's simply project that was created with Django 1.8.4 project with a lot of tweaks, usually things that we, at Magnet.cl do in all projects.

 ## Requirements